 Traditionally served in pitta bread with lamb or chicken, it’s a delicious Baku food you don’t want to miss!

-If you fall head over heels for Baku cuisine, you can also join a half-day culinary workshop which incorporates market shopping for ingredients, followed by cooking and sampling the dishes!
+If you fall head over heels for Baku cuisine, you can also join a half-day culinary workshop that incorporates market shopping for ingredients, followed by cooking and sampling the dishes!

 Take a Trip to Khinalig Village